Current Trail Conditions

 - 2) Continue another 2.4 miles on the Gitchi Gami Trail to the Split Rock River Wayside, and use the box culvert underneath the highway to reach the parking lot and the continuation of the SHT.

-- This detour will last until sometime in 2017.
+- This detour will last until Fall 2017.

 Problem Report Form